helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Quick rescale tool

 Another tool for experiments and prototyping is the quick rescale menu: once you right-click on any key signature at the timeline, you can choose another scale, into which all the tracks will be translated.
-This affects all notes of all tracks up to the next key signature (or the very end of the project).
+This affects all notes of all tracks up to the next key signature (or the very end of the project), and will update the key signature.

 This example shows rescaling, along with some undo/redo to see the difference: